dasileker/dasileker/README.md

 - Full-Stack-Dev

 ## I'm a Full-stack-dev
-- 💻 I’m currently working on finishing the Micrverse course.
+- 💻 I’m currently Learning Flutter & Scrum.
 - 🌱 I’m currently learning full-stack web developer 🤣.
 - 👯 I’m looking to collaborate with other people to improve my knowledge.
-- 🥅 2021 Goals: commit more to my Github Profile.
+- 🥅 202é Goals: commit more to my Github Profile and build more projects.
 - ⚡ Fun fact: I love to travel and see different  cultures.

 ## I'm also a FULL Stack web developer graduated